 - Gluten-Free Impossibly Easy Chicken and Broccoli Pie Recipe: Cheddar cheese, cooked chicken, and broccoli are topped with a gluten-free biscuit topping for a dinner that's ready in about 30 minutes.

 - Gluten-Free Best Ever Corn Dogs: Grab some hot dogs and whip up a gluten-free family delight.

 - Gluten-Free Chicken Cordon Bleu Recipe: Boneless, skinless chicken breasts are stuffed with ham and cheese and rolled in crushed Rice Chex cereal and gluten-free Bisquick.

 - Gluten-Free Russian Tea Cakes Recipe: Also known as Mexican wedding cookies, these buttery cookies are rolled in gluten-free confectioners' sugar while still warm.

 If you have worked with gluten-free mixes in the past, you are familiar with the flavor and texture they produce.
-Bisquick's gluten-free mix delivers the same taste without the hassle of combining many non-wheat flours, xantham gum, and other ingredients familiar to the gluten-free baker.
-It's a convenience item and, as most convenience items are, it's a bit pricey.
-However, it's a timesaver to use in a pinch and, when used with sanctioned Betty Crocker recipes (especially pancakes), it can produce an amazing result.
+Bisquick's gluten-free mix delivers the same taste without the hassle of combining many non-wheat flours, xanthan gum, and other ingredients familiar to the gluten-free baker.
+It's a convenience item, and, as most convenience items are, it's a bit pricey.
+However, it's a timesaver to use in a pinch and when used with sanctioned Betty Crocker recipes (especially pancakes), it can produce an amazing result.